-“I’d rather go down in a spectacular crash, then quietly go dim.”
+“I’d rather go down in a spectacular crash, than quietly go dim.”

-Phil was quiet for a moment.
-She could hear papers being pushed around on his desk while he sighed.
+Phil went quiet for a moment.
+She could hear him pushing papers around on his desk while he sighed.
 “What happened?”

 “What do you mean, what happened?
 Does something have to happen for me to gather up a little dignity and say no to a stupid gig?”